pingkai/HiFierWebDocusaurus/docs/tutorial-basics/settings.md

 All your playback history will be stored in the playlist named history in order.
 By default, only the latest 20 are recorded.
 You can increase this value as needed.
 To prevent unexpected data usage when playing the history playlist, video files are not stored in the history by default.
 You can modify this value.

 :::tip Best Practices
 When you modify the maximum number of history records, please consider also modifying the maximum cache value.
-This ensures that almost no data is used when listening to history records, which is very useful when data needs to be paid.
+This ensures that almost no data is used when listening to historical records, which is very useful when data needs to be paid.

 :::